But please remember that it already reached EOL.

-Live ISO's let you try Mageia 6 without installation.
-You can run Mageia directly from a DVD or USB device, and try it using one of the graphical user interfaces such as GNOME or PLASMA.
+Live ISO's let you try Mageia 6.1 without installation.
+You can run Mageia directly from a DVD or USB device, and try it using one of the graphical user interfaces such as GNOME, Plasma or Xfce.

 If you are happy with the Mageia experience, you can then install it onto your hard drive from the Live media.

 Use LiveDVDs for fresh new installs ONLY.
 DO NOT use these LiveDVDs to upgrade from the prior Mageia release!
 Use a classical installation and see upgrade guide.